Kaiziron/hackthebox/README.md

-# hackthebox
-Writeups of retired HackTheBox machines
+# Writeups of retired HackTheBox machines